1101-hub/road-car-aero-engine/README.md

 ---

-*Part of a physics-first computational design methodology.
-Related project: F1 driver cooling vest thermal management (ATMS, May 2025).*
+*Part of a physics-first computational design methodology.*